gamblevore/speedie/README.md

 * Making speedie run on Windows (Linux is done!)
 * Adding a good debugger, VM and executable-format!

 Unfortunately I am one person who has created a very large piece of work.
 Extra developers are sorely wanted!

-If you like the speed of C code, but hate doing memory-management, and want a modern sleek cross-platform language, speedie is probably the thing for you.

 Becoming a contributor could be a great way to add programming concepts to a new language.
-Assuming they fit with the overall existing feature set and have efficient implementations.

-# Power Features #
-* Generally runs faster than most other languages.
-Even basic things like reading/writing to files runs faster than the "obvious" way to do it in C++.
-(Not because C++ is slow, but because the fast way to read files in C++, requires you to avoid FILE*/ifstreams/fread and do everything using low-level Unix APIs.)
-* Doesn't infantilise you like Javascript or java does.
-Allows you to mess around with pointers or structs if you need... although its usually a buggier approach.
-* Integrates with C easily, so you can call C-library functions easily, if you need to, with no overhead.

 # Goals #
 I have a lot of long-term goals...
 Overall, I want to make programming a whole lot more fun.
 Here goes for a partial-list of goals!